 Again though: with great ease of access comes less flexibility – if you want something done right… Use Drupal.
 That said, however: WordPress does offer users a much more straightforward installation so getting started is much faster.

 Themes allow users can quickly change the look and feel of their blogs without having to modify any code.
 WordPress offers support for over 5,000 free themes and additional premium themes.
 Unlike WordPress, Drupal only offers about 250 themes that are compatible with the latest version of Drupal core (8.X).

 A WordPress theme is a collection of files that work together to produce a graphical user interface with an underlying unifying design for a WordPress site or blog.
 In general, each WordPress theme defines the visual layout of a website and determines the appearance of blog posts, pages, comments, and other content types.
-Some themes are also bundled with “widgets” which add new functionality to the existing site without having to create custom code or hack existing code.
+Some themes are also bundled with “widgets”, which add new functionality to the existing site without creating custom code or hacking existing code.